MAPF-Competition/Start-Kit/README.md

 Please refer to the [Prepare_Your_Planner.md](./Prepare_Your_Planner.md).

-## Visualisation
+## Debug and Visualise Your Planner
-We provide a visualisation tool written in Python: [https://github.com/MAPF-Competition/MAPF_analysis](https://github.com/MAPF-Competition/MAPF_analysis).
+We provide a visualisation tool written in Python: [https://github.com/MAPF-Competition/PlanViz](https://github.com/MAPF-Competition/PlanViz).

-It is able to visualise the output of the start-kit program and help participants to debug the implementations.
+It is able to visualise the output of the start-kit program and help participants debug the implementations.

+Please refer to the website above and [Debug_and_Visualise_Your_Planner](./Debug_and_Visualise_Your_Planner.md).

 ## Submission Instruction